 The duties of the masques extend beyond warfare.
-Every Harlequin is a performer, versed in the mythic cycles of the Aeldari and
+Every Harlequin is a performer, versed in the mythic cycles of the Aeldari and the countless allegorical tales that stem from them.

-'They come masked and clad in motley, performers and acrobats and fools.
-Yet the true fools are they who judge the Harlequins at face value, who underestimate their murderous malice and utter, ruthless dedication to their cause.
-Show me one who mocks the Harlequins as clowns, and I shall show you a corpse in the making.' - Autarch Antelyth Thyllian of Craftworld Saim-Hann the countless allegorical tales that stem from them.
 The masques travel endlessly through the interstitial dimension know as the webway, moving between craftworlds, Exodite worlds and the Dark City of Commorragh.
 Wherever they go, the Harlequins ply their performing arts, combining music, dance, ritual combat, nuanced oration, and a breathtaking suite of illusory and psychoactive effects to captivate Aeldari audiences.